vitto4/yt-playlist-diff/README.md

 ## 🧩 Contributing

 Contributions are welcome !
-The bookmarklet will probably need frequent maintenance as youtube seem to like making slight changes to their frontend pretty often.
+The bookmarklet will probably need frequent maintenance as youtube seem to like making slight adjustments to their frontend pretty often ﹥∼﹤